 First, they compile a list of 10,000 employees who meet the criteria, sourced from online professional networks and corporate partnerships.
 Each employee on this list is assigned a unique number.
 The researcher then uses a random number generator to select 300 unique numbers corresponding to the employees who will be invited to participate in the study.

 The selected sample includes individuals from different sectors, such as technology, education, healthcare, and finance, and covers a range of job levels, from entry-level positions to senior management.
-This diversity ensures that the sample reflects the broader population of remote workers, allowing the researcher to explore variations in well-being across different industries and job roles.
+This diversity ensures that the sample reflects the broader population of remote workers, allowing the researcher to identify variations in well-being across different industries and job roles.

 Through interviews and surveys with these randomly selected participants, the researcher can collect qualitative data on the experiences, challenges, and benefits of remote work.
 This data provides insights into how remote work affects employee well-being, potentially uncovering trends and patterns that are representative of the larger population of remote workers.

 By integrating random sampling into their methodology, researchers can achieve more reliable, generalizable, and statistically sound results.
-The following subsections delve into three key benefits of random sampling, highlighting its importance in the research process.
+The following subsections look into three key benefits of random sampling, highlighting its importance in the research process.

 Random sampling plays a critical role in minimizing the risk of selection bias, thereby safeguarding the integrity of the research outcomes.
 By giving every individual in the population an equal opportunity to be chosen, it eliminates the researcher's ability to influence the sample based on preconceived notions or expectations.